mapbender/mapbender-documentation/en/installation/configuration.rst

     database_user:     postgres
     database_password: secret

-Further information is available in the chapter `Configuring the database <../database.html>`_.
+Further information is available in the chapter :ref:`database`.

 Creating the database
 ^^^^^^^^^^^^^^^^^^^^^